marklogic/marklogic-geo-data-services/docs/create-service-descriptor.md

 nav_order: 5
 ---

-The geospatial query capabilities provided by GDS depend on service descriptors.
+The geospatial query capabilities provided by GDS depend on service descriptors (which are also referred to as "models").
 A service descriptor is a JSON document that defines a feature service and one or more layers.
 Each layer is defined by a data source, which specifies the set of data in MarkLogic that will be queried for that layer.
 Note that while the terminology and structure are very similar to how ArcGIS defines a